Financial year 2021-22

 • Self-generated income.

-In 2020-21 and 2021-22, income also included grants from the Coronavirus Job Retention Scheme, the DfE grant scheme for reimbursing exceptional costs associated with COVID-19, and income from the COVID-19 catch-up premium.
+In 2020-21 and 2021-22, income also included grants from the Coronavirus Job Retention Scheme (opens in a new tab), the DfE grant scheme (opens in a new tab) for reimbursing exceptional costs associated with COVID-19, and income from the COVID-19 catch-up premium (opens in a new tab).
 This is the second reporting year of COVID-19 grants.

 Total income for LA maintained schools was slightly higher than in 2020-21 in cash terms, and the number of schools (and subsequently pupils) in receipt of this income was lower.
 Comparisons of income per pupil therefore give a better picture of the trend in school income since 2015-16.